nickkeat/bbcradioart/README.md

   display.py

-    modified version of AxLED's plugin, which contains some minor changes to recognise the output from bbcradioart
+    modified version of AxLED's plugin, which contains some minor changes to recognise the output from bbcradioart. copy to /data/plugins/system_hardware/pirateaudio

   config.json

-    modified pirateaudio config file containing a 'rotate' keyword that allows the display to be rotated 180 degrees
+    modified pirateaudio config file containing a 'rotate' keyword that allows the display to be rotated 180 degrees. copy to /data/configuration/system_hardware/pirateaudio

   bbcradioart.py